vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

   It demonstrates how to also embed the query encoder model which convert the query text to dense vector representation.
   This model is a representation model.
 Illustrated in figure **a**.
-- Re-ranking using the [Late contextual interaction over BERT (ColBERT)](https://arxiv.org/abs/2004.12832) model where the ColBERT query encoder is also embedded in the Vespa serving stack.
+- Re-ranking using the [Late contextual interaction over BERT (ColBERT)](https://arxiv.org/abs/2004.12832) model where the ColBERT query and document encoder is also embedded in the Vespa serving stack.
   A Vespa tensor expressions is used to calculate the *MaxSim*.
 This method is illustrated in figure **d**.
-- Re-ranking using all to all cross attention between the query and document.
+- Re-ranking using a *cross-encoder* with cross attention between the query and document terms.
   This is the most effective model (ranking accuracy) but also the most computationally complex model due to the increased input sequence length (query + passage).
   This method is illustrated in figure **c**.